We work with industries and businesses to control and minimise the release of emissions into the air, and to protect human health and the environment.

-As well as the Environment Agency, we are responsible for regulating and working with industries and businesses to control emissions.
+As well as Natural Resources Wales, we are responsible for regulating and working with industries and businesses to control emissions.

 Industries which are regulated under the legislation are referred to as processes.
 They fall into one of three categories depending on the nature and size of the business.

 The category that a process falls into determines both who the regulator will be and which emissions will be regulated.
 Businesses cannot operate unless we or the Environment Agency grant them an environmental permit.
 The permit will have conditions, which the business must comply.

 Part A1 – Regulated by the Natural Resources Wales

 Part A2 – Regulated by the local authority